m-zagar/System-operator-simulator/README.md

 # System operator simulator
-A project for the "Development of web applications" class.
+A project for the "Modelling of processing information systems" class.
 (Undergraduate University Study of Computing)